the-turing-way/the-turing-way/book/content/software_checklist/01/making_software_citable.md

 [Digital Object Identifiers](https://en.wikipedia.org/wiki/Digital_object_identifier)  (DOIs) are globally unique identifiers which can point to any digital object, such as a version of a paper, a version of software etc.
 This has the advantage that it is unambigous and standardized.
-For papers, using DOIs is commonplace, and a DOI is usually provided by the publisher.
+For journal articles, using DOIs is commonplace, and a DOI is usually provided by the publisher.
 For software, you can make your own DOI with [Zenodo](https://zenodo.org/):